 Although all this might seem, at first glance, to be a mechanical process, the procedure is no different to the subdivisions we all happily live with every day such as, for example, the habit of writing in the major and minor scales and the various modes, which are themselves selected from the full range of audible frequencies.
-In other words, the FBI won’t come knocking on the door.
-Strata harmony isn’t a Federal offence.
+In other words, strata harmony isn’t an offence.

 This kind of treatment often favours an open key signature and it might also be an idea to write the score in ‘concert’ rather than transposed, especially since each stratum might be in a different key (multiple strata can be diatonic, too).
 Have some pity for the conductor.

 The result does not need to be a succession of sustained chords.
 All instrumental effects – alberti bass, oompah figures etc. etc. – are fine:

 Here’s an audio file of the above figure:

 A melody will ideally be developed from the tonality of one stratum, generally, but not always, the highest, and contrapuntal schemes can be developed.
 To avoid the end product being hopelessly confusing, unessential notes require to be closely systemized.
 Pre-set patterns may be derived and I find that graphic diagrams can help keep a ‘handle’ on things and keep them tidy.